-A line of buoys placed by the Coast Guard beyond the swim areas in Palm Beach designates a “no wake” zone.
-Here, fast boat traffic is prohibited.
-Those crossing the zone while ferrying passengers to larger boats are required to maintain slower speeds, less than would create a large wake.
+The Coast Guard has placed a line of buoys beyond the swim areas in Palm Beach to designate a “no wake” zone where fast boat traffic is prohibited.
+Those crossing the zone while ferrying passengers to larger boats are required to maintain slower speeds to avoid creating a large wake.
 Swimmers and snorkelers should avoid the areas beyond the swim zone because of the frequent boat traffic.

-All boat operators are now required to take courses and obtain at least a “Small Boat License.”
-They must learn safety procedures and “rules of the road” to do business.
-The current government has initiated a program to station trained lifeguards in the towers along the beach, which have stood unoccupied for decades.
+All commercial boat operators are now required to take courses and obtain at least a “small boat license” showing they have learned safety procedures and the “rules of the road.”
+The government has also initiated a program to station trained lifeguards in the towers along the beach which had stood unoccupied for decades.

 Aruba’s offshore breezes are delightfully cooling.
-It is partially this wind that helps to keep the waters on Palm Beach so quiet.
-The drawback is that they tend to blow objects out to sea, including beach balls, lightweight floats, and other fun water toys.
-The wind also tends to create a gentle wave motion at the surface, which is often not noticeable but is steadily moving out to sea, away from shore.
+This wind is one of the reasons the waters fronting Palm Beach are so quiet.
+The drawback is that they tend to blow objects out to sea—including beach balls, lightweight floats, and other fun water toys.
+The gentle wave motion generated on the water’s surface by these breezes is often not noticeable but still steadily moving away from the shore.
 Keep a close eye on youngsters in swim rings and lightweight floats.

-Take care not to fall asleep on a float; it is not unheard to wake up far from land.
-Most float and small craft operators keep a small rescue boat handy for just such instances.
-Even if you don’t go anywhere, falling asleep in the middle of the giant sun reflector that is the Caribbean Sea may prove very distressing.
+Also take care not to fall asleep on a float; it is not unheard of for people to wake up far from land.
+Most float and small craft operators keep a small rescue boat handy for just such events.
+But even if you don’t float away, falling asleep in the middle of the giant sun reflector that is the Caribbean Sea may prove very distressing.
 It is no fun being stuck in a hotel room with a sunburn.

-Scuba divers are trained to never dive alone, but always with a buddy.
-This common sense rule is wise for almost anyone indulging in water activities on the sea.
-Don’t go off by yourself to snorkel in areas with which you are unfamiliar.
-Inform friends or family where you are going and when you expect to be back (within reason).
+Scuba divers are trained to never dive alone.
+This commonsense rule is wise for almost anyone indulging in water activities on the sea.
+Don’t go off by yourself to snorkel in areas you are unfamiliar with.
+Take a buddy and inform friends or family where you are going and a reasonable range of when you expect to be back.
 Dive operators and snorkel charters can provide buddies and will keep an eye on patrons.
 They are experienced in handling distressing situations on the sea.
-Those indulging in some unusual water activity for the first time are advised to do it in supervised circumstances.
+If you are trying a water activity for the first time, having supervision is always a good idea.